List of United States Navy ratings: Rating structure

 Paygrades E-1 through E-3 can also have a rating abbreviation preceding their paygrade symbol if they are graduates of Class "A" schools; have received the rating designation in a previous enlistment; are assigned to a billet in that specialty as a striker; have passed an advancement examination and not been selected for advancement for reasons of numeric limitations on advancements; or have been reduced in rate because of punishment.
 Examples: BMSR is a boatswain's mate seaman recruit (paygrade E-1); MMFA is a machinist's mate fireman apprentice (paygrade E-2); EOCN is an equipment operator constructionman (paygrade E-3).
 HN is hospitalman, which is a hospital corpsman with the paygrade of E-3.

 Aviation ratings

 Aviation ratings notes

 I: ABE, ABF, and ABH combine at paygrade E-9 to the rate of Master Chief Aviation Boatswain's Mate (ABCM).

 II: AM and AME combine at paygrade E-8 to the rate of Senior Chief Structural Mechanic (AMCS); AM, AME, and AD combine at paygrade E-9 to the rate of Master Chief Aircraft Maintenanceman (AFCM).

 III: AE and AT combine at paygrade E-9 to the rate of Master Chief Avionics Technician (AVCM).

-IV: In 2008, the AW rating merged with all other aircrew NEC's and changed their title from aviation warfare system operators to naval aircrewman.
+IV: In 2008, the AW rating merged with all other aircrew NECs and changed their title from aviation warfare system operators to naval aircrewman.